GRADUATE ACADEMIC PROGRESSION

 Petition for Policy Waiver

-Students are normally required to abide by all requirements of the college as outlined in the Graduate Catalog.
-However, students may request a waiver of specific requirements by sending an email to biomedgrad@gsu.edu and providing documentation/justification.
+Students are normally required to abide by all Institute requirements as outlined in the Graduate Catalog.
+However, students may request a waiver of specific requirements of the Institute or substitution of courses in a degree program by submitting a petition form including the rationale for the request and relevant documentation.

-Petitions should be submitted two weeks prior to the event in which the petition relates.
+Petitions should be submitted at least two weeks before the event to which the petition relates.
 Approval of a petition for policy waiver is not guaranteed.

 DOCUMENT LIBRARY